Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Methodology

 where $\sigma(\cdot)$ is the sigmoid function providing bounded amplification within (0,1) with monotonic enhancement properties, $\Delta Q$ denotes the information quality differential, and $T$ is the temperature parameter that controls the sensitivity of reward modulation for fine-grained control over training dynamics.
 The multiplicative structure preserves the primacy of correctness while enabling adaptive enhancement based on information content.

-Recent work by Li et al.~\cite{li2025generalist} proves that logits from next-token prediction training are mathematically equivalent to Q-functions in offline inverse reinforcement learning(see detailed proof in Appendix~\ref{app:logits_qfunction_proof}):
+Recent work by Li et al.~\cite{li2025generalist} proves that logits from next-token prediction training are mathematically equivalent to Q-functions in offline inverse reinforcement learning:

-where $Q(q, a)$ quantifies the expected value of generating answer $a$ given query $q$, and $\text{logit}_\theta(a | q)$ represents the average unnormalized log-probability scores across all tokens in answer $a$ when generated autoregressively given context $q$.
+where $Q(q, a)$ quantifies the expected value of generating answer $a$ given query $q$, and $\text{logits}_\theta(a | q)$ represents the average unnormalized log-probability scores across all tokens in answer $a$ when generated autoregressively given context $q$.
 This theoretical foundation enables us to extract Q-values directly from any pre-trained language model and design a differential mechanism to quantify reasoning quality.
 For answer $a$, the Q-value gain given by reasoning process $r$ is expressed as:

 This formulation measures the semantic shift in the model's internal representation space induced by the reasoning process $r$, providing a quantitative measure of how much the reasoning contributes to the model's confidence in generating the correct answer.
-We show our reasoning mode and direct mode prompt templates respectively in Appendix~\ref{app:prompt}.

 From an information-theoretic perspective, given that logits follow the softmax probability distribution: